-Vendors may submit written questions regarding this RFSQ by fax or e-mail to the individual identified below.
-All questions must be received by November 3, 2015.
+Vendors may submit written questions regarding this RFSQ by mail or e-mail to the individual identified in Section 1.9 of this RFSQ, Contact with County Personnel.
+All questions must be received by the date indicated in Section 2.3, RFSQ Timetable.
 All questions, without identifying the submitting company, will be compiled with the appropriate answers and issued as an addendum to the RFSQ.
-Such addendum will be posted and made available on the internet at http://camisvr.co.la.ca.us/lacobids/ and http://publichealth.lacounty.gov/cg/index.htm, and it is the Vendor's responsibility to check for any such updates.

-When submitting questions please specify the RFSQ section number, paragraph number, and page number and quote the language that prompted the question.
+When submitting questions, please specify the RFSQ section number, subsection number, and page number and quote the language that prompted the question.
 This will ensure that the question can be quickly found in the RFSQ.
 County reserves the right to group similar questions when providing answers.

-Questions may address concerns that the application of minimum requirements, evaluation criteria and/or business requirements would unfairly disadvantage Vendors or, due to unclear instructions, may result in the County not receiving the best possible responses from Vendor.
+Questions may address concerns that the application of minimum requirements, evaluation criteria, and/or business requirements would unfairly disadvantage Vendors or, due to unclear instructions, may result in the County not receiving the best possible responses from Vendor.